 While many people may try to argue that keeping dolphins and other cetaceans captive benefits them due to so-called Conservation efforts, keeping them confined to a tank is harming them.
 From, depression, aggression, poor dental health, self-mutilation, vomiting, suicide attempts, drugs, and illnesses, our need to use dolphins for our paltry entertainment is killing them.
 According to a research study conducted in 1995 by Robert Small and Douglas Demaster, the annual mortality rate for captive dolphins was two and a half times higher than that of wild cetaceans.

 Not only are the dolphins unable to experience a life intended for them, but they also contract foreign diseases while locked away in tanks.
 For instance, dolphins in the Mirage Hotel in Las Vegas have suffered from a contagious disease called pox, caused by stress and poor general health according to the National Institute of Health.
 Is the suffering of these amazing animals worth it?

 SWTD regulations have been suspended in the United States, according to the Ric O’Berry Dolphin Project, leaving these facilities to oversee and govern their programs to their likening.
 The dolphins are often worked constantly all day, without a chance to take a break from the constant tourists touching them and taking photos.

-There are currently over 800 bottlenose dolphins are in captivity all over the world that need our help.
-Costa Rica, Chile, and Croatia have all banned keeping cetaceans in captivity and it’s time all countries put an end to what has become an unnecessary harm.
+There are currently over 800 bottlenose dolphins in captivity all over the world that need our help.
+Costa Rica, Chile, and Croatia have all banned keeping cetaceans in captivity and it’s time all countries put an end to what has become unnecessary harm.

 You can make a real difference to a lot of dolphins around the world, stuck in tiny, chlorinated tanks by standing up against marine parks and other captive animal attractions.
 Here’s how: